Convergence of hybrid slice sampling via spectral gap: Introduction

-where $U$ denotes the Markov operator of the simple slice sampler and $\vol_d$ denotes the Lebesgue measure.
-Note that, essentially $K$ must be bounded for \eqref{eq: sss_est_spec_gap} to be meaningful.
-Since the simple slice sampler is reversible and irreducible, geometric ergodicity is equivalent to $\gap(U)>0$, see \cite{RoRo97}.
-Thus the criterions for geometric ergodicity of \cite{RoRo99} imply $\gap(U)>0$ and translate to qualitative results about existence of the spectral gap.

-Now we are in a position to explain our main result.
+Now we are in a position to explain our contributions.
 Let $H$ be the Markov kernel of the hybrid slice sampler determined by a family of transition kernels $H_t$, where each $H_t$ is a Markov kernel with uniform limit distribution, say $U_t$, on the level determined by $t$.
 Consider

 and note that the quantity $\norm{H^k_t-U_t}_{L_{2,t}\to L_{2,t}}^2$ measures how fast $H_t$ gets close to $U_t$.
 Thus $\beta_k$ is the supremum over expectations of a function which measures the speed of convergence of $H_t^k$ to $U_t$.
 The main result is stated in Theorem~\ref{thm: low_upp_spec} and it is as follows: Assume that $\beta_k \to 0$ for increasing $k$ and assume $H_t$ induces a positive semi-definite Markov operator for every level $t$.
 Then